Marketing Analyst Salary

 Popular Skills for Marketing Analyst

-Marketing Analysts report using a deep pool of skills on the job.
-Most notably, skills in SQL, Business Analysis, Strategic Marketing, and Project Management are correlated to pay that is above average, with boosts between 5 percent and 14 percent.
-Skills that are correlated to lower pay, on the other hand, include Social Media Marketing and Google Analytics.
-Most people skilled in Data Analysis are similarly competent in Market Analysis and Market Research.
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, skills in SQL, Business Analysis, Project Management, and Strategic Marketing are correlated to pay that is above average, with boosts between 5 percent and 13 percent.
+Skills that pay less than market rate include Google Analytics and Social Media Marketing.
+Most people experienced in Data Analysis also know Market Analysis and Market Research.

 Pay by Experience Level for Marketing Analyst